icehrm/icehrm.github.io/_docs/employees.md

 ###Adding Employees

-Adding employees to ICE Hrm can only be done by the admin.
+Adding employees to IceHrm can only be by the admin or manager.
 The employee Id field should have a unique value.
 In order to complete adding an employee you need to provide job title, employment status and pay grade.
 These values can be defined in admin: Jobs module.